levelup/Android-HttpClient/HttpClient-OAuth/README.md

 // launch the web browser for the user to authorize your app webview.loadUrl(webUrl);

-// track our OAUTH_CALLBACK_URL called by Twitter webview.setWebViewClient(new WebViewClient() {
+// track our OAUTH_CALLBACK_URL called by Twitter in the WebView webview.setWebViewClient(new WebViewClient() {
 	public boolean shouldOverrideUrlLoading(WebView view, String url) {
 		if (url.startsWith(OAUTH_CALLBACK_URL)) {